An atmospheric castle town known as “Little Kyoto,” a steam locomotive and more

 Places for art and trekking

-Less than a kilometer from the station is a large modern arts center called Gran Toit, French for “big roof” since all the buildings are clad in the local roof tiles.
+About a kilometer from Masuda Station is a large arts and culture center called Gran Toit, French for “big roof” since all the buildings are clad in the local roof tiles.
 Many events and performances take place here, and the art museum is known for quality exhibitions.

 Up in the mountains near the border with Hiroshima is Hikimi Gorge, a popular area for camping and hiking in the summer and one of the region's best places for viewing the autumn colors.
 Nearby Minoji Yakushi is an impressive restored farmhouse with many displays of rural life from times gone by.